hardbyte/python-can/doc/interfaces/serial.rst

 six parts.
 The start and the stop byte for the frame, the timestamp, DLC, arbitration ID and the payload.
 Only the payload has a variable length of bytes (0 - 8 bytes), the other parts are fix.
 Both, the timestamp and the arbitration ID will be interpreted as 4 byte unsigned integers.
-The DLC is a also a unsigned integer with a length of 1 byte.
+The DLC is also a unsigned integer with a length of 1 byte.

 Serial frame format